×

 When we asked people living in Punta del Diablo what life is like and how people spend their time, they said:

 "Family is the MOST important consideration here.
 Raising kids on pure air, clean water, unprocessed foods (keeping them from eating too many sweets) are all high priorities.
 Life is not a race here.
 Relax, take five minutes instead of one - they're small. :D The parilla is an EVENT, not a meal.
 It's a chance for family & friends to get together around the grill for nice conversation while the kids run around, a few delicious bites, a glass or two of excellent wine...
 Our village is centered around two things: tourism & fishing.
 One feeds the other & vice-versa.
 The one word that ALWAYS comes up in conversations about Punta del Diablo is "que tranquilo," which, of course, it IS.
 Everyone is relaxed...
 I found myself relaxing immediately.
 Anything that can't be finished today will certainly be waiting for you tomorrow.
 I doubt, when I stand before my Maker, that I will regret not having spent more time cleaning house or washing dishes.
-Rather, time with friends on the beach fishing or taking the sun, enjoying one another's company is a high priority for me," said a retiree who moved to Punta del Diablo, Uruguay.
+Rather, time with friends on the beach fishing or taking the sun, enjoying one another's company is a high priority for me," commented one retiree living in Punta del Diablo, Uruguay.

 View More Answers